Are You Ready for the AI Coding Subsidy to End?

 How Flowpad Fits the Picture

-Flowpad detects and debugs repeating error patterns (agents hitting the same wall, trying the same fix, failing, looping) and breaks them.
+Flowpad detects and debugs repeating error patterns (agents hitting the same wall, trying the same fix, failing, looping) and stops them from happening.
 It captures solutions that work and turns them into reusable workflows your team can share with each other.
+It lets engineering leads configure agent workflows top-down, so the team operates from a shared playbook instead of every developer figuring it out on their own.
 Over time, your organization's AI workflows become solidified: repeatable, reliable, and efficient by default instead of by accident.

 It gives you and your team visibility into what your agents are actually doing: tool handoffs, context management, tracing and debugging in real time.
 Every step, every file read, every decision, every loop.
 Not how much was spent, but what exactly happened.
 When an agent burns 50,000 tokens on a task that should have taken 5,000, you can see exactly where it went wrong and optimize for the next run.
 This compounds in agent output quality over time.